HammerBros235/KPU-Capstone/README.md

 ## TODO
-- Need to ask what format the coordinates come as.
+- Need to ask what format the coordinates come as. -> w,x,w,h
 - Is vector necessary?
 Or just detecting suddent movements enough?

 ## Main